Bonded-particle model for magneto-elastic rods: Results

 Having validated magnetic actuation, we now turn to dipole--dipole interactions.
 Helical rods with intra-rod magnetic attraction have been experimentally realized by \citet{sano2022kirchhoff}, and later numerically studied by \citet{sano2022reduced} and \citet{huang2023discrete}. \citet{sano2022reduced} added a dipole--dipole potential energy term to the Kirchhoff-like theory developed by \citet{sano2022kirchhoff}.
 Meanwhile, \citet{huang2023discrete} developed a model based on discrete differential geometry (DDG).
 In both these approaches, the continuous rod is discretized into a set of nodes and edge vectors.
 Unlike in the BPM, the nodes do not rotate; instead, the edge vectors rotate relative to some material frame.
 Therefore, the dipoles are assigned to the edge vectors.

-In \citet{sano2022kirchhoff}, the hMRE was cast to a helical unstrained configuration and magnetized along the screw axis.
+In \citet{sano2022kirchhoff}, the hMRE was cast into a helical shape in its unstrained configuration and magnetized along the screw axis.
 If the dipole--dipole attraction is sufficiently strong, the helix will initially adopt a contracted configuration.
 Then applying a constant-gradient magnetic field along the screw axis produces an approximately constant body force on each discrete segment.
-By varying the strength of $\nabla B$, the helix can be stretched or compressed along this axis.
-Perhaps the most interesting result is the ability to program hysteretic response during the loading--unloading cycle by tuning the strength of the dipole--dipole interactions.
+By varying the strength of $\nabla \bm{B}$, the helix can be stretched or compressed along this axis.
+Notably, a hysteretic response over the loading--unloading cycle can be programmed by tuning the strength of the dipole--dipole interactions.
 Hysteresis arises because the field gradient required to detach the helix exceeds the value at which it contracts.